 Mattes work wonderfully for floor tiles as they offer more grip and slip resistance.

-All of our matte glazes have a DCOF value above .42 we are rated for wet areas where slip resistance is helpful.
+All of our matte glazes have a DCOF value above .42 and are rated for wet areas where slip resistance is helpful.

 For even more peace of mind in wet areas, consider a mosaic tile under 3” to maximize grout lines to add grip.